DeweyReed/Theme/README.md

     - Variables ending with `Res` expect a `ColorRes`.
 Other variables expect a `ColorInt`.
     - **After editing, you have to recreate activities in the back stack manually.**

-1. Use colors at runtime.
+1. [Optional] Use colors at runtime.

     ```Kotlin
     Theme.get().colorPrimary